 Be careful with what you add to your compost pile.

 These items should not go into your compost pile because they could cause problems with pests and diseases.

 - Diseased plants

-- Pet waste – cat and dog litter (different from animal manure)
+- Pet waste – cat litter and dog poop (different from animal manure)

 - Meat (number 7 above)

 - Dairy products

 Add these things to the compost pile could hurt your plants if the problematic compost was eventually mixed in with your soil.